Trump's European trip: Trade wars, Brexit chaos — and a Russia quandary

 BRUSSELS — The rest of the world has been wondering whether President Donald Trump is truly intent on continuing to rattle relationships with long-standing allies while drawing America closer to Russia.
 This week, they'll get perhaps the best indication yet of his intentions.

-Trump arrives here today for the first leg of a weeklong trip in which he plans to ramp up pressure on other North Atlantic Treaty Organization countries to take more responsibility for their collective defense, sit down with both Queen Elizabeth II and Prime Minister Teresa May in England amid "Brexit"-fueled chaos in May's government, and meet privately with Russian President Vladimir Putin in Helsinki.
+Trump arrived here today for the first leg of a weeklong trip in which he plans to ramp up pressure on other North Atlantic Treaty Organization countries to take more responsibility for their collective defense, sit down with both Queen Elizabeth II and Prime Minister Theresa May in England amid "Brexit"-fueled chaos in May's government, and meet privately with Russian President Vladimir Putin in Helsinki.

 He does so in an environment defined by his foreign policy choices to date: the rising self-created tension between the U.S. and its European partners over tit-for-tat tariffs, his increasingly laissez-faire approach toward Russia's projection of physical and cyber power, and his explicit and implicit threats to diminish America's role in an alliance built to protect the rest of Europe from Moscow if partner nations don't pony up more cash.

-Note: CORRECTION (July 10, 2018, 2:30 p.m.
-ET): An earlier version of this article misstated the effect of the poisoning attack on a former Russian spy and his daughter.
-The two survived the attack; they did not die.
-The article also misstated when they were poisoned.
-It was in March of this year, not March 2017.
-An earlier version of this story also misspelled the first name of the U.K. prime minister: She is Theresa May, not Teresa May.